Liwa al-Muhajireen wal-Ansar: Structure

 The group's leadership structure consists of a military leadership, a sharia committee, a shura council and a media arm, Liwa al-Mujahideen al-Ilami.
-The latter is the same name as an unrelated media group established by foreign mujahideen fighting in the Bosnian War.
+The latter was the same name as an unrelated media group established by foreign mujahideen fighting in the Bosnian War.
 The name simply translates as "media group of the mujahideen".

-The group is composed of diverse nationalities.
+The group was composed of diverse nationalities.
 The Chechen rebel news agency Kavkaz Center described the then Muhajireen Battalion as being made up of mujahideen from the Caucasus Emirate, Russia, Ukraine, Crimea and other CIS countries.
 Many of them were veterans from other conflicts.
 Members killed fighting for the group have included ethnic Azeris, Tajiks, Kazakhs and Dagestanis.
 Some Syrian rebels referred to them as "Turkish brothers".
 One JMA battalion was composed of jihadists from western countries (the US, the UK, Germany and others) who fought together for language reasons.
 As the group expanded, it integrated native Syrians into its membership.
 Following a leadership dispute in mid-2015, the JMA split and became effectively an Arab dominated organisation.